 - Be a Role Model: As a leader, you need to adopt a Hijri-first lifestyle in your personal and professional life and be comfortable communicating dates according to the Hijri calendar.
 It would be best if you communicated in Hijri-first even in daily ‘quick’ messages, whether it’s an email, slack, or Whatsapp message.
 When your team sees that you’re sticking to a Hijri-first communication and this is not another ‘management fad’ – they will get that this is important to you and make the switch.

 - Setup a Plan: Once you agree as a team to switch your company to become Hijri-first.
 Set up a plan on how you’ll make the switch.
 For example, for The Productive Muslim Company, we started going Hijri-first in all our external communication.
 By Ramadan, we switched our annual planning to Hijri-first.
 Finally, in Shawwal, we switched payroll to Hijri.
 Don’t try to make all changes at once, as it might disorient you and the team.
 Also, download our Hijri-Adoption Framework so you can measure yourself and team on your progress going Hijri.

 - Hold Your Team Accountable: During the first few weeks of implementing a Hijri-first plan, you’ll need to constantly give feedback to your team to communicate according to the Hijri calendar.
 This might come across as bothersome – but after a few weeks and a couple of nudges – your team will be aligned, and your company will be a Hijri first inshaAllah.

 I hope this encourages your team and company to adopt a Hijri first lifestyle.
-If you need more help to understand the concept of going Hijri, join our upcoming webinar, where I’ll go in-depth on how you can adopt a Hijri-first lifestyle.
+If you need more help to understand the concept of going Hijri, watch this webinar, where I go in-depth on how you can adopt a Hijri-first lifestyle: